Fees and funding

 The University of Greenwich participates in the William D. Ford Federal Direct Loan Program.
 Our OPE IE Number is 036193-00.

 You must make an application to study at Greenwich before you can be assessed for a Direct Loan.
-We will check your eligibility, but please review the requirements on Student Aid to prevent disappointment.
+We will check the eligibility of the programme you wish to study as well as your personal eligibility upon entry and every year you apply, but please review the requirements on Student Aid to prevent disappointment.

-The information below is provided for you to refer back to whenever you need guidance and provides an overview of the processes from applying to receiving your loan, as well as the latest links to policy.
+The information below is provided for you to refer to whenever you need guidance and provides an overview of the processes from applying, to receiving your loan, as well as the latest links to policy.

 Step 1: Complete a free application for Federal Student Aid (FAFSA).
 This generates a Student Aid Report (SAR/ISIR) that we can access (if you list the University of Greenwich).